thbaumbach/docker-compose-example/README.md

-# docker-compose-minimal-example
+# docker-compose-example

-minimal example for docker-compose using Node.js & Redis
+> (minimal) example for docker-compose using Node.js & Redis

 Requirements: